algobrewery/student-aws-rds-demo/README.md

 # StudentCrudAwsRds

 ## Overview
-**StudentCrudAwsRds** is a Java Spring Boot project that provides CRUD (Create, Read, Update, Delete) operations for managing student records.
+**StudentCrudAwsRds** is a Java Spring Boot backend project that provides CRUD (Create, Read, Update, Delete) operations for managing student records.

 The backend is deployed on **AWS Lambda** using **Spring Cloud Function** and is connected to an **AWS RDS PostgreSQL** database.
 The API is exposed via **AWS API Gateway**, which resides in a **VPC** with properly configured subnets for secure networking. **IAM roles** are used to control access to AWS resources.
 The frontend is hosted on **AWS S3** as a static website.